 Skip to main content

-Microsoft introduced significant changes to Active Directory Certificate Services (ADCS) certificate authentication with KB5014754.
+Microsoft introduced significant changes to Active Directory Certificate Services (AD CS) certificate authentication with KB5014754.
 These changes enforce strong certificate mapping to address elevation of privilege vulnerabilities related to certificate spoofing.
-This applies to customers using Microsoft Active Directory ADCS for certificate-based authentication (such as Wi-Fi or Ethernet with 802.1X) that leverages user attributes in certificates.
+The changes affect organizations that use Microsoft AD CS for certificate-based authentication that relies on user attributes in certificates (for example, Wi-Fi or Ethernet with 802.1X).

 Important: As of February 11, 2025, Windows enforces these changes by default.
 If certificates cannot be strongly mapped to Active Directory accounts, authentication will be denied.